Verdite Gemstone Information

 As a consequence of its green color, verdite is sometimes mistaken for jade.
 In fact, sometimes verdite is traded as "African jade".
 However, jade has a higher Mohs hardness score of 6 to 7.

 Verdite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers

 Natives of Zimbabwe, known as the Shona believe in the ability of verdite to promote fertility.
 Verdite is also thought to impart power and wisdom.
 It is also associated with reliability, strength and honesty.
 In traditional Hindu belief systems, verdite is thought to benefit Anahata, (the heart chakra) which is associated with decision making, love, compassion and psychic healing.
 Physically, verdite is believed to benefit the skin, hands, the lungs, the endocrine system and the thymus gland.
 Verdite is not a traditional birthstone.

 Verdite is a little-known gemstone that is often carved into figurines, such as native African animals or sculptures that have human forms.
-Jewellery designs make use of verdite beads, cabochons, smooth spheres and tumbled verdite.
-Verdite jewellery tends to be tribal-style, mainly using beads or wire-wrapping techniques for bracelets, earrings and necklace pendants.
+Jewelry designs make use of verdite beads, cabochons, smooth spheres and tumbled verdite.
+Verdite jewelry tends to be tribal-style, mainly using beads or wire-wrapping techniques for bracelets, earrings and necklace pendants.